Apple-1 market

 Marketplace

-Apple-1 computers and accessories occasionally change hands at auctions, in private deals or by donation.
-In the early years of Apple, some Apple-1 are given as a gift by Steve Jobs to some employees.
+Apple-1 computers and accessories occasionally change hands at auctions, in private deals, or by donation.
+In the early years of Apple, some Apple-1s were given as gifts by Steve Jobs to certain employees.

-In a few years the Apple-1 market will dry out.
-More and more Apple-1 are bequeathed or donated to museums.
+In a few years, the Apple-1 market will dry up.
+More and more Apple-1s are bequeathed or donated to museums.
 Some are bought by museums or companies.

 Apple-1 value

 Because of many inquiries about the value of an Apple-1, here is a short evaluation.
-Prices for vintage computer will rise, no doubt.
-For the same reason like art: It is of historical / collectors value, the number is limited and declining.
+Prices for vintage computers will rise, no doubt.
+For the same reasons as art: they have historical and collector’s value, the number is limited, and declining.

-Many times, after auction with lower than expected results too hastily conclusions are seen everywhere.
+Many times, after auctions with lower than expected results, too hasty conclusions are drawn everywhere.

-Like 'it was a bad Apple-1'.
-But no 'bad' Apple-1 exist, those are all unique and valuable.
-Like 'the Steve Jobs hype is over'.
-Steve Jobs death had an influence, but it was more a wake-up call to see the high value of rare and unique vintage computer.
+Like “it was a bad Apple-1.”
+But no ‘bad’ Apple-1 exists; each is unique and valuable.
+Like “the Steve Jobs hype is over.”
+Steve Jobs’ death had an influence, but it was more a wake-up call to recognize the high value of rare and unique vintage computers.

-Often other factors play a role.
-Sometimes the real reasons are known to the curator of the Apple-1 Registry but it is confidential.
-It has mostly nothing to do with the Apple-1 itself.
-Not everyone is looking for an Apple-1, that was cleaned and/or modified to make it look better.
+Often, other factors play a role.
+Sometimes the real reasons are known to the curator of the Apple-1 Registry but are confidential.
+Mostly, it has nothing to do with the Apple-1 itself.
+Not everyone is looking for an Apple-1 that was cleaned and/or modified to make it look better.

 How to buy an Apple-1?

-You may use automatic notification from google by using 'Google Alerts'.
+You may use automatic notifications from Google by using 'Google Alerts'.

 A guide to sell an Apple-1?
 Auction houses vs private sale vs donation

 The question of selling an Apple-1 is asked repeatedly.
 Here is a guide and some information.
-All possibilities have pro and cons.
+All possibilities have pros and cons.
 Think globally.
 Buyers are scattered around the world.
-The main problem is to let potential buyers know that an Apple-1 is up for sale.
-More bidders meansmore competition and the pressure to any bidder is high because an Apple-1 is extremely rare.
+The main problem is letting potential buyers know that an Apple-1 is up for sale.
+More bidders mean more competition, and the pressure on any bidder is high because an Apple-1 is extremely rare.

 Auction houses

-Auction houses attracting many bidders.
-A well-known auction house and those who already sold Apple-1 and/or vintage computers could help a lot.
-The popularity and public interest are the big plus of selling through an auction house.
+Auction houses attract many bidders.
+A well-known auction house, and those who have already sold Apple-1s and/or vintage computers, can help a lot.
+The popularity and public interest are the big advantages of selling through an auction house.
 And you have more or less nothing to do with the sale.
 Often the media report intensively on auctions.
 Auction houses occasionally go on the offensive here and advertise auctions.
 If there is broad and, above all, worldwide coverage, the chance of finding several interested parties increases exponentially.

 If there is too little or too short notice, only a few potential bidders may hear about the auction.
 This may lead to fewer bids.
-There have been auctions that were announced months in advance, but unfortunately also those where an announcement was made only a few days before the auction.
+There have been auctions announced months in advance, but unfortunately also those announced only a few days before the auction.

 In any auction, it is naturally important that there is not only one bidder with strong purchasing power.
 Only bidders who outbid each other lead to high results.
 Enough examples are known where the buyer would have paid double the price, but there were no competing bidders willing to match.

 In an auction, everything has to work.
-If there are technical problems during the auction or if a bidder has problems with the internet (many bidders bid online) or the auction house's website at the time of the auction fails, the result will be lower.
+If there are technical problems during the auction or if a bidder has problems with the internet (many bidders bid online) or the auction house's website fails at the time of the auction, the result will be lower.

 The contract concluded between the seller and the auction house should be checked carefully.
 The same goes for the auction text.
-Here there were outstanding as well as embarrassing and faulty examples.
-The seller should do the final check and at least ask an expert to check the text.
-It would be fatal, embarrassing and scare away bidders if, for example, it says (as happened) that Steve Jobs designed, built and hand-soldered the Apple-1 in his garage.
+Here there have been outstanding as well as embarrassing and faulty examples.
+The seller should do the final check and at least ask an expert to review the text.
+It would be fatal, embarrassing, and scare away bidders if, for example, it says (as happened) that Steve Jobs designed, built, and hand-soldered the Apple-1 in his garage.

 The seller should think carefully about how much emphasis is placed on superlatives in the description.
 The best, rarest, best of all eventually becomes tiring to read for bidders.

-A condition report or appraisal from an expert usually costs 5 figures.
-You are lucky if someone with a good reputation will write it for less or free.
+A condition report or appraisal from an expert usually costs five figures.
+You are lucky if someone with a good reputation writes it for less or free.
 If repairs or other work are necessary, the costs quickly become high.
-The buyer usually pays the costs of any condition report /appraisal, repairs and reconditioning.
+The buyer usually pays the costs of any condition report/appraisal, repairs, and reconditioning.
 However, there have been cases where the auction house has covered the costs.

 Whether eBay will attract as many potential buyers as traditional auction houses is unpredictable.
 A certain clientele will certainly have their eye on the auction catalogues of the old-established auction houses.
 On the other hand, eBay gets a lot of publicity from unusual auctions.

-If you want a forensic examinations of the handwritten serial number on the back of the Apple-1 of the 1st batch, 5-digit costs are to be expected.
+If you want forensic examinations of the handwritten serial number on the back of the Apple-1 of the 1st batch, five-digit costs are to be expected.
 These are paid by the seller or, if applicable, the auction house.

 Don't forget the sales tax (if there is any for you).
 And the buyer may have to pay import tax.